jennymyzhang/safe-portfolio/README.md

 ### Vision (objective)

-The objective of Sprout is to provide an opportunity for growth seeking investors to quantitatively achieve a high-growth portfolio allocation that maximizes the level of expected return for a given level of preferred risk.
+The objective of Aegis is to provide an opportunity for safe investors to preserve the value of their assets during stock market downturns.
+Through the use of Aegis, investors are able to minimize the level of exposed risk through diversification.

 ### Key Features

-The core functionality of the algorithm analyzes market cap, beta, standard deviation, and expected return to evaluate the stability of each individual stock in a list of given stock tickers.
+The core functionality of the algorithm analyzes market cap, beta, standard deviation, and expected return to evaluate the **stability** of each individual stock in a list of given stock tickers.

-The optimization is done through analysis of the Sharpe Ratio, which indicates the relative volatility, thus resulting in a portfolio allocation that grants investors the highest level of return for their highest tolerable level of risk.
+The optimization is done through analysis of the **Sharpe Ratio**, which indicates the relative volatility, thus resulting in a portfolio allocation that minimizes the level of risk involved.

-In addition, a Command Line Interface was built for clients to customize and adjust the generated portfolio to the preferred level of risk tolerance.

-This optimization algorithm has shown success in the real world, as it **outperformed the S&P 500 by 70%** in a 4-week testing period during January 2022.
+This optimization algorithm has shown success in the real world, as it **prevented a 10% net loss** during a 4-week testing period during January 2022.
+This metric is calculated by comparing the performance of Aegis to the S&P 500.

 ### Status

-Sprout has been in development since November 2021, with new features and iterations currently in progress.
+Aegis has been in development since December 2021, with new features and iterations currently in progress.

 ### Tech Stack